Roll20/roll20-character-sheets/Paranoia Perfect Edition Official/README.md

 - Please report any issues on the Mongoose Publishing forums

+### Version 1.01.01

+- Violence Attribute is now fixed on the character sheet 'Public' page

 ### Version 1.01.00

 - Macros & Tables now display in the chat window in a more 'Paranoia' way